dh-giang-vu/LO/README.md

 3. **Follow-Up:**
    - Share findings with the development team and plan for any necessary adjustments based on participant feedback.

-##### Questionnaires
-- Participants will play the game on WebGL and fill out a survey form.
-- The survey form will include sections to rate various aspects of the gameplay and give text feedback.

-**Things we want feedback/ratings on:**
-- How does the player feel whilst playing the game?
-- What do they think about the sanity system (does it stress them out)?
-- Does the player feel incentivized to craft light sources?

 ---

 ### Participants